 Price Information for Urban Farmers

-When finding price information, it is especially important that urban farmers check local distribution outlets and with other area farmers, as crops produced and sold in urban centers might command different prices than those indicated by general price monitoring programs and resources, such as those provided below.
+When finding price information, it is especially important that urban farmers check local distribution outlets and with other area farmers, as crops produced and sold in urban centers often command different prices than those indicated by general price monitoring programs and resources, such as those provided below.

 Wholesale Price Information